VeloxQ: A Fast and Efficient QUBO Solver: Abstract

 \section{Abstract}

-We introduce VeloxQ, a fast and efficient solver for Quadratic Unconstrained Binary Optimization (QUBO) problems, which are central to numerous real-world optimization tasks.
-Unlike other physics-inspired approaches to optimization problems, such as quantum annealing and quantum computing, VeloxQ does not require substantial progress of technology to unlock its full potential.
-We benchmark VeloxQ against the state-of-the-art QUBO solvers based on emerging technologies.
-Our comparison includes quantum annealers, specifically D-Wave's Advantage and Advantage2 prototype platforms, the digital-quantum algorithm designed to solve Higher-Order Unconstrained Binary Optimization (HUBO) developed by Kipu Quantum, physics-inspired algorithms: Simulated Bifurcation and Parallel Annealing and an algorithm based on tropical tensor networks.
-We also take into account modern developments of conventional algorithms: Branch and Bound algorithm, an optimal implementation of the brute-force algorithm and BEIT QUBO solver.
-Our results show that VeloxQ not only matches but often surpasses the mentioned solvers in solution quality and runtime.
-Additionally, VeloxQ demonstrates excellent scalability being the only solver capable of solving large-scale optimization problems, including up to $2\times 10^{8}$ sparsely connected variables, that are currently intractable for its competitors.
-These findings position VeloxQ as a powerful and practical tool for tackling large-scale QUBO and HUBO problems, offering a compelling alternative to existing quantum and classical optimization methods.
+We introduce VeloxQ, a fast solver for Quadratic Unconstrained Binary Optimization (QUBO) problems, which are central to many real-world optimization tasks.
+Unlike approaches that depend on emerging quantum hardware, VeloxQ can be deployed on conventional computing infrastructure.
+We benchmark VeloxQ against state-of-the-art QUBO solvers from several families.
+These include quantum annealers, specifically D-Wave's Advantage and Advantage2 platforms; the digital-quantum BF-DCQO algorithm for Higher-Order Unconstrained Binary Optimization (HUBO) developed by Kipu Quantum; physics-inspired algorithms including Simulated Bifurcation, Parallel Annealing, and tropical tensor networks; and conventional methods including CPLEX, brute force, BEIT's Chimera solver, and Branch-and-Bound variants.
+The benchmark suite covers native quantum-annealer topologies, embedded all-to-all instances, HUBO-derived instances, planted-solution instances, certified-solver regimes, and dense Branch-and-Bound test cases.
+Across the benchmark suite, VeloxQ delivers competitive solution quality and runtime, and in several regimes outperforms the compared solvers.
+VeloxQ also demonstrates strong scalability.
+Among the solvers considered in this study, it was the only method we could run on the largest sparse instances within our computational budget, including problems with up to $10^{8}$ sparsely connected variables.
+These findings position VeloxQ as a competitive and practical tool for tackling large-scale QUBO/HUBO problems, offering a practical alternative to existing quantum and classical optimization methods.